sunnyoaks/portfolio/_posts/2019-01-12-First-post.md

 That being said, I am looking forward to getting back to this practice, this time also with a little more gratitide.
 Hoping that you will follow me along for the journey.

-(Included a little warming photo from a couple of years ago.
+(I included a little warming photo from a couple of years ago.
 Life has changed a lot since back then.)